-Nicki Minaj = Robb Stark
+Nicki Minaj is Robb Stark

 There have been legitimate points, since the beginning of her career, where it felt like Nicki Minaj was set to run a large portion of rap.
 Similarly, there was a large portion of time where it felt like Robb Stark was not only going to rule the North but possibly all of Westeros.
-Nicki, like Robb, has always had every single tool at her disposal, yet through a series of critical mistakes, she pushed her career into self-parody.
+Nicki, like Robb, has always had every tool at her disposal, yet through a series of critical mistakes, she has slowly pushed her career into self-parody.
 Robb Stark was killed because he started to care about things other than the throne within his grasp.

-The Notorious B.I.G. = Robert Baratheon
+The Notorious B.I.G. is Robert Baratheon

 Robert Baratheon, the first king we were ever introduced to on GoT, was a commanding, albeit doomed, figure in Westeros.
 For all of his power on the battlefield and ability to at least keep the kingdoms he ruled over at peace, he was never meant to be the lasting ruler of the Iron Throne.
 Biggie could be described in that same light.
 Highly skilled, cool, likable—like Robert, there was nothing quite like the time he ruled.

 Pusha-T is Tormund

 Tormund once headbutted someone to death because his arms couldn’t move, which is how I feel every time I listen to Pusha’s “Numbers On The Boards.”